Price drops and restocks rarely happen at convenient times.

 - they don't work for every site

-- they often cover only restocks (not price edits)
+- they often cover only restocks (not price edits or coupon changes)

 - you can't standardize alerts across many vendors